ellmetha/machina-demo/README.rst

 .. code-block:: shell

-  $ git clone https://github.com/ellmetha/machina-vanilla && cd machina-vanilla
+  $ git clone https://github.com/ellmetha/machina-demo && cd machina-demo
   $ make init

 *Alright!* Now all you have to do is to launch the development server using: